 The Essential Foundation for the Career You Want

 Taught by world-class experts, Medill’s IMC Professional program hones your expertise in digital marketing and integrated marketing communications.
-The hybrid program fits with your full-time commitments, as you study in our immersive courses and online, from anywhere in the world.
+The live online program fits with your full-time commitments, as you study in our immersive courses and online, from anywhere in the world.

 To learn more about our curriculum and application process, reach out to one of our Admissions Advisors today.